latimer-lang/site/docs/introduction/getting-started.md

 ---

 ## Installation
-{% include notification.html
-message="Latimer is currently in active development and the binary is not yet ready for release.
-Please check back on it soon!
-"%}

-To get started with Latimer, you need to use the `latimer` command line binary to run your code.
-You can download these from a [recent release](https://github.com/latimer-lang/latimer/releases/).
+To get started with Latimer, use the `latimer` command-line binary to run your code.
+Platform-specific binaries are available as follows:
+* `latimer-version-linux-x86_64` for Linux
+* `latimer-version-macos-universal` for macOS (supports both Intel and Apple Silicon)
+* `latimer-version-windows-amd64.exe` for Windows

+You can download the appropriate binary from the [lateset release](https://github.com/latimer-lang/latimer/releases/).

 ## Creating a "Hello World"
 To write your first Latimer script, create a new file with the `.lat` extension.
 For this example, we’ll create a file called `hello_world.lat`.